liatrio/demo-ootb-backstage/README.md

 ## Setup GitHub

-[Code Insights](https://www.npmjs.com/package/@roadiehq/backstage-plugin-github-insights) for GitHub require GitHub auth prodiver whether the entity viewed is a public repo or not.
+[Code Insights](https://www.npmjs.com/package/@roadiehq/backstage-plugin-github-insights) for GitHub require GitHub auth provider whether the entity viewed is a public repo or not.

 ### GitHub Auth